Note: I’ve made this post into an 8-minute video posted on YouTube. You’re welcome to watch that, or read below for the original text version.

 Make sure users aren’t taken by surprise by daylight savings time shifts

 Reviewing the content of the old design, I think we can subsume the rest of the stuff into a few links at the top – Blog, Github, Contact – and call it a day.

 Overall, I’m pumped about this design.
 I love the neat, clean appearance.
 I think it meets the goals we set out to meet, and it was a good excuse to cover some of the tips and tricks that I use on a daily basis as a UI designer.

-If you want to see more case studies like this, check out the Design Newsletter, where I send original longform design content every however-often-I-feel-like-it.
+If you want to see more case studies like this, check out Design Hacks, where I send original design tips and tutorials every however-often-I-feel-like-it.